-Located in the largest French department of the Midi-Pyrénées region, Toulouse is a very ancient city.
+Located in the Occitania region, Toulouse is a very ancient city.
 Its origins can be found in Antiquity, around the 8th century BC.
 Whilst little from this period remains, buildings from successive inhabitants have been recovered.
 Romans, Visigoths, Frankish and Merovingians gave a rich base to the city’s history and, from the Middle Ages to Modern Times, Toulouse has been at the centre of many historic events which have contributed to the city as it is today: a “pink city”, made of clay bricks and of amazing buildings from all eras.
+Let’s find out more about the main events of Toulouse History.

 Ancient Times: the rise of Tolosa and its Roman development